apibara/dna/examples/postgres/README.md

 You must set the `POSTGRES_CONNECTION_STRING` environment variable to the one provided by your PostgreSQL provider.

-For developing locally, we provide a `docker-compose.postgres.yml` file that starts Hasura locally.
+For developing locally, we provide a `docker-compose.yml` file that starts Hasura locally.
 Run it with:

 ```
-docker-compose -f docker-compose.postgres.yml up
+docker-compose up
 ```

 Then export the following environment variable: